Why Lenders Should Consider Mortgage Loan Automation for their Business

 A Well Defined Process is Optimal for Mortgage Loan Automation

-A lender with a well defined workflow is primed for mortgage automation.
+A loan originator with a well defined workflow is primed for mortgage automation.
 This gives the borrower confidence that their loan is on track for an uneventful, predictable closing.

 A lender with an automated loan process enjoys significant competitive advantages:

 - The lender has a more predictable revenue stream.
 Once a lead enters the system, the lenders knows the probability of that lead closing.
 Once the loan process begins in earnest, the lender knows how long the process will take with a far higher degree of confidence.
 Ultimately, mortgage loan automation becomes a predictor of future revenue.

 - The lender also has the potential to hire staff that aren’t as highly trained in the lending process, because the automation guides the staff on appropriate next steps.
 If the lender has a sufficiently large staff, there is the opportunity to reduce the monthly payroll since the organization can operate more efficiently with mortgage automation integrated into the workflow.

 The other players in the loan process also enjoy similar benefits.
 Real estate agents, loan brokers, appraisers, insurance brokers, and title companies feed off the lender’s mortgage loan automation and enjoy more predictable revenue and lower staff costs.